MTrop/DoomTools/PHILOSOPHY.md

 type #includes.

+### [DECOHack] Why aren't DECOHack's base patches built from a source document a la DECORATE/ZScript?

+The main reason is - Doom's executables and other data are laid out in a very specific way, and if I attempt to rebuild that initial actor data using DECOHack's state-filling logic, there's a good chance that the result will not line up with the original, which will make patches with redundant "changes," or worse, ruin hardcodings that the author did not intend to change, out-of-the-box.
+These problems compound if I (or anybody else) have to do other internal changes.

+I could hardcode in specific states, but those would become less readable (or useful as examples) if I have to keep defining specific states to have specific data.

+For the time being, you are better off using the [ZDoom Wiki](https://zdoom.org/wiki/Classes) pages as guidance.

 ### [WadScript] Why is there no WADREPLACE() built-in for replacing WAD entries?

 "Replacing" an entry is essentially removing and adding at the same index, but you can